 Breast lift gone wrong

-After one to two weeks your breast should look good after a breast lift with implants.
-Certainly more time will allow the skin envelope and implant to work in together, however is seems unlikely that more time will solve the situation you are in.
+After one to two weeks your breasts should look good after a breast lift with implants.
+Certainly, more time will allow the skin envelope and implant to work in together.
+However, is seems unlikely that more time will solve the situation you are in.
 I think your idea of a second opinion is a good one.

 Best of luck,